gjdbradford/hermes-security-production/docs/test-plans/discovery-call-test-plan.md

 **Expected Message**:
 ```
 Hi!
-I see you're interested in booking a discovery call.
+I see you're interested in scheduling a discovery call.
 I can help you schedule this right away.

 Would you prefer to:
 1. 📞 Have a phone call with our security expert